 The Federal Mediation and Conciliation Service (FMCS) shall be jointly requested to submit a panel list of seven (7) arbitrators from FMCS area #15 (OHIO).
-The parties shall alternately strike the names of the arbitrators, with the FOP/OLC striking first, until only one name remains.
+The parties shall alternately strike the names of the arbitrators, , until only one name remains.
 Either party may once reject the list and request from the FMCS another list of seven (7) names until a mutually agreed arbitrator is selected.
 The party rejecting and requesting subsequent list(s) is responsible for any cost incurred to obtain subsequent list.